gtiosclub/Calculator-Tutorial/P4/part4.md

 Lucky for all of us, the other buttons use the same constraint pattern.
 We just have to set the same constraints for all of the other buttons.
 You have two options:

-1. **Do all of those steps for all of the buttons.** It's a bit tedious, but it would work faily well.
+1. **Do all of those steps for all of the buttons.** It's a bit tedious, but it would work fairly well.
-2. If you select multiple buttons at once using the ⌘ button, then you can **simultanously apply constraints to all of them at once**.
+2. If you select multiple buttons at once using the ⌘ button, then you can **simultaneously apply constraints to all of them at once**.
 This is more complicated to pull off, but I demonstrate it in this video.
 (It's very important that you select the buttons starting with the **clr** button).

 [<p align="center"> <img src="screenshot11.png" height="300" align="center"> </p>](http://www.youtube.com/watch?v=KHyFUpohY90)